 Reset the user's password, and send them instructions on how to reset the password.
 This endpoint is useful from a security standpoint, in case of worries the password might be compromised.
 It sets the current password to something random, invalidates cookies and auth tokens, and also sends an email for resetting the password to the user.

-Only admins can use this endpoint.
+Users can reset their own passwords.
+Only admins can use this endpoint to reset passwords of other users.

 - Authorization The authentication token - Content-Type application/json